-The bark color of phorophytes associated with epiphytes is basically brown.
+The bark color of host trees associated with epiphytes is basically brown.
 This brown color is quite varied from one tree to another, such as brown, dark brown, light brown, blackish brown, and yellowish brown.
 Differences in bark color can occur due to age, environmental conditions around the tree, and the intensity of sunlight shining on the tree.
-From the obtained data, all tree bark has a brown color and no green color which indicates that the epiphytes grow on the surface of the bark of trees that are mature or old^{[4][15]}.
+From the obtained data, all tree bark has a brown color and no green color which indicates that the epiphytes grow on the surface of the bark of trees that are mature or old callaway, et al. 2002; Einzmann, et al 2015).

 In this research, epiphytes are mostly found on tree species whose bark is not gummy.
 More epiphytes were found on trees with non-gummy bark, suggesting that epiphytes are less fond of tree bark with sap.
 This is because the sap may contain substances that are harmful to their survival.
 The observations of the tree bark structure can be observed anatomically from the cross section of the tree bark in general the tree bark consists of two layers of periderm tissue and secondary phloem.
 This multi-layered arrangement increases the thickness of the bark, causing cracks and deep fissures, but the bark remains stable.
-The bark that is deeply fissured and stable is very good for epiphytic root attachment.
-Unstable bark is less able to maintain the position of epiphytic plants attached to the bark, so that the types of epiphytes attached to this type of tree are epiphytes with small sizes such as Eria retusa and Pholidota carnea^{[1][27]}.
-The diameter of the trunk, which broadly indicates age, seems to be associated with the number of epiphytes attached to a phorophytes.
-Regardless of species, genus and family, the relatively large diameter phorophytes tend to have more epiphytes, both in number of species and number of individuals^[9,10].
-Generally, trees with large diameters have bark conditions that are favourable for epiphyte growth, because generally the bark is rough, cracked and has many grooves, and the holes of broken or decayed scars are inhabited by humus, which will make it easier for epiphytes to attach.
-This however does not mean that every large-diameter tree, even of the same species, will always have more epiphytes; in fact, some trees do not have epiphytes at all, such as in Koompassia excelsa and Agathis borneensis (or similar species with damaged, deciduous, and almost bare crowns), and never in pioneer trees^{[12,13][6]}
+The barkthat is deeply fissured and stable is very good for epiphytic root attachment.
+Unstable bark isless able to maintain the position of epiphytic plants attached to the bark, so that the types of epiphytes attached to this type of tree are epiphytes with small sizes such as Eria retusa and Pholidota carnea (Nurfadillah, 2015; Paramitha, 2017).

+The diameter of the trun1, which broadly indicates age, seems to be associated with the number of epiphytes attached to a host tree species.
+Regardless of species, genus and family, the relatively large diameter host trees tend to have more epiphytes, both in number of species and number of individuals.
+Generally, trees with large diameters have bark conditions that are favourable for epiphyte growth, because generally the bark is rough, cracked and has many grooves, and the holes of broken or decayed cars are inhabited by humus, which will make it easier for epiphytes to attach.
+This however does not mean that every large-diameter tree, even of the same species, will always have more epiphytes; in fact, some trees do not have epiphytes at all, such as in Koompassia excelsa and Agathis borneensis (or similar species with damaged, deciduous, and almost bare crowns), and never in pioneer trees.

-The number of phorophytes in the Main Protected Zone forest of Samarinda Botanical Garden is mostly in the diameter class between 21-38 cm, because the trees in the diameter range arein a condition of mutual protection so that the humidity between the trees is relatively higher than the general air humidity. ^{[6][12,13]}in the low land Dipterocarpa forest of the Malinau watershed showed that stem diameter seems to be closely related to the number of species and abundance of epiphytes, out of 3933 trees (diameter > 10 cm) recorded only 387 trees (9.84%) that were covered by epiphytes.
+The number of host trees in the Main Protected Zone forest of Samarinda Botanical Garden is mostly in the diameter class between 21-38 cm, because the trees in the diameter range are in a condition of mutual protection so that the humidity between the trees is relatively higher than the general air humidity.
+Sujalu's research (2015; 2010; 2008) is the lowland Dipterocarpa forest of the Malinau watershed showed that stem diameter seems to be closely related to the number of species and abundance of epiphytes, out of 3933 trees (diameter > 10 cm) recorded only 387 trees (9.84%) that were covered by epiphytes.
 Without distinguishing the type, large diameter trees tend to be more covered by epiphytes both in terms of the number of species and their abundance.